krembilneuroinformatics/kcni-school-lessons/day6/README.md

 MATLAB code accompanying Day 4 of the KCNI school
 ===============
 This code runs on MATLAB R2020a, the license provided with this course.
-Please contact the teacher or the TAs if you do not have access to this license.
+Please, contact the teacher or the TAs if you do not have access to this license.

 Getting Started
 ---------------